edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 ```

 We have statically allocated 256 bullets on the stack.
 We have brought along a sneaky unsigned char to do a clever trick to determine which bullet to use next.
 Unisgned chars go between 0 and 255, and then wrap round back to 0 and repeat.
 Therefore every time we Fire() a bullet we choose from the array like this \"bullets\[++bulletPointer\]\".
 If there were ever more than 256 bullets on screen we will run into trouble, but I won't worry about this if you don't.
+In fact, if we are clever, we would just reuse the oldest bullet and with so many of them around, players would likely never even notice!

 We will need to change our Firing mechanism, we now don't want to ever construct a bullet, just Fire() one.
 We will have to change our class declaration around to suit this.
 Fire() will become a static function.